 The decision of the judging panel is final.

-Participants in each category will compete for cash prizes, registration and travel scholarship to attend the Midwestern Association of Graduate Schools (MAGS) annual conference in Chicago, IL, March 29-31, 2023, and advance to the Midwestern Association of Graduate Schools (MAGS) 3MT Competition.
+Participants in each category will compete for cash prizes, registration and travel scholarship to attend the Midwestern Association of Graduate Schools (MAGS) annual conference in Indianapolis, IN, April 2-4, 2025, and advance to the Midwestern Association of Graduate Schools (MAGS) 3MT Competition.

 At every level of the competition each competitor will be assessed on the judging criteria listed below.
 Each criterion is equally weighted and has an emphasis on audience.